 - 57 years after Ellen Ripley had a close encounter with the reptilian alien creature from the first movie, she is called back, this time, to help a group of highly trained colonial marines fight off against the sinister extraterrestrials.
 But this time, the aliens have taken over a space colony on the moon LV-426.
 When the colonial marines are called upon to search the deserted space colony, they later find out that they are up against more than what they bargained for.
 Using specially modified machine guns and enough firepower, it's either fight or die as the space marines battle against the aliens.
-As the Marines do their best to defend themselves, Ripley must attempt to protect a young girl who is the sole survivor of the decimated space colony.
+As the Marines do their best to defend themselves, Ripley must attempt to protect a young girl who is the sole survivor of the nearly wiped out space colony.—blazesnakes9

 - After the opening credits, we see a spacecraft drifting slowly through space.
 Inside is Ripley (Sigourney Weaver), the only survivor from the previous movie, having escaped in the shuttle of the mining ship Nostromo, which she blew up after an aggressive and hostile alien species was responsible for killing her colleagues.
 Ripley is still in peaceful cryogenic sleep with the crew's pet cat, Jones, lying on top of her.
 A proximity alert goes off: the shuttle is intercepted by a salvage vessel.
 The crew, believing they'll be allowed to salvage an abandoned shuttle, uses a welding torch to open the door and enters, finding that Ripley is still alive.